chansooligans/statsbook/README.md

 # statsbook

-A book containing guides, tutorials, workshop content for statistics fundamentals, bayesian methods, and machine learning.
+A book containing notes for statistics fundamentals, bayesian methods, and machine learning.
+Contains a combination of original content and notes from other sources (cited where applicable).